Jump to Topics:

-In 2012, employees and retirees donated more than 5.8 million volunteer hours — worth more than $129 million.*
+In 2017, employees and retirees donated more than 1.78 million volunteer hours — worth more than $42 million.1

 AT&T and its subsidiaries are committed to equal employment opportunity.
 AT&T Companies are Equal Opportunity Employers.
 All qualified candidates will receive full and fair consideration for employment.
-All applicants and employees are protected from unlawful discrimination and harassment on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender, gender identity, marital status, citizenship status, veteran status, disability or any other category protected by applicable law.
+All applicants and employees are protected from unlawful discrimination and harassment on the basis of race, color, religion, religious creed, national origin, ancestry, age, sex, sexual orientation, gender, gender identity, gender expression, physical disability, mental disability, pregnancy, medical condition, genetic information, marital status, citizenship status, military status, veteran status, or any other characteristic protected by federal, state, or local laws.
+For instance, New York City also prohibits discrimination on the basis of creed.
+AT&T complies with these and other applicable EEO laws, and prohibits unlawful discrimination.
 You should notify the EEOC, the FCC or other appropriate agency if you believe you have been discriminated against.

 We take our commitment to human rights seriously and have a long-standing policy to adhere to the laws in the countries where we operate.
 Here is how we're ensuring our commitment to human rights: